Wireguard

 Retrieve Configuration Files

-- Create a client
+http://server-ip:51821 - Create a new client

-On the Client Server
+Client Server Setup

-Folder structure:
+Folder Structure

 root